"The Cheat, what happened? You told me this was gonna look like kind of giant T. rex with tentacle arms and laser beam eyes!

 "Fix it in post?
 This IS post!

-"Post" naturally refers to "post-production", the part after principal photography where all the editing, sound-looping
+"Post", short for "post-production", is the part of a film's production process after principal photography and during which all the editing, sound-looping

 , Special Effects

 "Fix it in Post" is said when you goof, but decide you don't want to re-shoot.
 "Forget it, we'll fix it in post" they say and move on with their lives.
 In post-production they will edit out the mistake, loop dialog to cover it or digitally re-master the image so the mistake never happened.

 These are the four worst words to hear on any shoot—not only are the actors and crew tipped off that something bad is happening, but the editor